Group of Riviera Beach teens helps those in need

 "Made things harder for people to even go out here and have a normal life and enjoy life out here," she said.

-"This is us saying thank you to the community, this is us blessing people that are less fortunate than you are so it's not about us it's about the people," he said.
+"This is us saying thank you to the community," he said.
+"This is us blessing people that are less fortunate than you are, so it's not about us.
+It's about the people."

 Reese said it's a blessing to help others in a time of need.